ArterioRodrigues/ArterioRodrigues/README.md

 ## Current Projects

-2d Game written in ASM
+Neural Network
-* Plan to learn asm by making a game
+* Plan to build a neural network
-* I am think either snake or something a little so intense like mario
+* Trying to do it from scartch with basic help
-* Planning to start this week
+* My goal is to do it with as little extrenal help
 * <a href= 'https://github.com/ArterioRodrigues/asm_game'> **Code** </a>

 ## Finished Projects